 So once you're done with Noom weight loss coach, if you are wondering how to delete a noom account and stop your noom payments, it is simple.
 Just send a message to your coach through the app.
 I recommend doing this weeks ahead of time.
 If you tell your coach that this is your last noom session, he or she can cancel your next noom coach payment and still give you access for the session you are in.
 So if your custom program is say, 16 weeks, and you are on track for your goal, check in with your coach around week 12 and let him or her know that you would like to cancel after the session.
 Confirm with your coach, but when I did this I still had access until the day before my next payment would have occurred.
 I'm glad I didn't wait until the last minute though, because Noom coaches are real people and have regular work hours.
 I usually get responses from my coach pretty quickly but when it comes to billing, it is best to give them plenty of time, like any human!
 They do have a Noom Customer Support Page if you need additional help.

-How Much is Noom Coach?
+How Much DOES Noom CoST?

 Can You Really Lose Weight with Noom?

 If you really use it, you absolutely can.
 If you do the free trial and find yourself not committed to it, then like any other program, probably not.
 You can see my results at the bottom of my Noom Review, but also check out results of Brandy and Cobie.

 Okay, now that we know the answer to “What is noom?” and the most common basic questions, it's time to talk about how it stacks up to other top weight loss apps and programs.
 Here are the most common ones that people ask about when comparing to Noom.